- Elk can be aggressive and are known to attack humans and cars.

 It is recommended to stay at least 50 yards away from any elk because they can become highly unpredictable, especially during certain seasons.

-Although ramming or attacking cars isn’t a normal, everyday activity for elk, it does happen, and it is best to avoid contact with these wild yet majestic creatures.
+Although ramming or attacking cars isn’t a normal, everyday activity for elk, it does happen, as you can see in this video.

 The Featured Image